padiazg/padiazg.github.io/content/resume/index.md

 ## Profile Summary

-Seasoned Senior Software Engineer with 38+ years of programming experience and 3+ years as a Technical Leader.
-Skilled in backend development, Golang, SQL/NoSQL databases, cloud solutions (GCP, AWS), containerization (Docker, Kubernetes), and microservices architecture.
-Proven expertise in Test-Driven Development (TDD), Agile methodologies, and delivering scalable, secure, and innovative solutions.
+Passionate Software Engineer and Technical Leader with a proven track record of delivering impactful solutions.
+A dedicated problem solver who thrives in collaborative environments while building and mentoring high-performing teams.
+Committed to fostering a harmonious, healthy, and productive workplace where team members can grow professionally.
+Approaches each project with unwavering dedication to quality, resilience when facing challenges, and adaptability to evolving requirements.
+Values continuous learning and embraces new technologies to create innovative solutions.

 **Looking for a challenging remote role to drive impactful results in software engineering.**